web3privacy/research/Privacy market/Q1-Q2 2025/Readme.md

+# Privacy market snapshot

-This is a temporary repository of the market snapshot
+This is a temporary repository of the new market snapshot.
+Last one we made in [2023](https://medium.com/@Svyazniy/privacy-market-outlook-in-web3-report-35a96c35b6ae).
+We will curate market snapshot twice per year: mid + end of the year.
+It's aim - structure key news & data happening at decentralised privacy market.

 ## Contents
 - [Key stats](#Key-stats)